Get App Open

 4/7

 A Musical Road Trip That Is Fun Paranthu Po is a lighthearted musical about a road trip that happens on a whim.
 The movie doesn't try to make its arguments tougher to understand.
-Instead, it makes people think and laugh by using funny parts, like when they discuss whether a dinosaur can come out of a duck's egg.
+Instead, it makes people think and laugh by using funny parts, like when they discuss about whether a dinosaur can come out of a duck's egg.
 The story is both enjoyable and deep, encouraging innovation while also being realistic.

 A Caring and Kind Way to Raise Kids What does it mean to be a parent in the digital age, when kids are more aware and interested?
 Paranthu Po gently tells parents to spend more time with their kids, embark on experiences like climbing trees and chasing sunsets, and pay attention to their kids' small interests.
 Gokul and Anbu's adventures in the movie are like a mirror for many modern families who are attempting to stay close in a world that moves swiftly.